saksham2001/saksham2001.github.io/_projects/9_project.md

 Choosing what to eat at a restaurant shouldn't feel like an exam.
 Menus are overwhelming, time is short, and you rarely know what a dish actually looks like.
 Indecisive solves this problem by turning any messy restaurant menu into a fun, fast, and visual decision-making game.

 Simply upload a photo of a menu, and Indecisive will parse all the dishes, generate clean images, and guide you through quick pairwise comparisons.
-At the end, you get a confident recommendation — "Here's your perfect choice!" — plus backup options that match your taste and dietary preferences.
+At the end, you get a confident recommendation: "Here's your perfect choice!", plus backup options that match your taste and dietary preferences.

 Indecisive is designed to make food decisions effortless, playful, and personalized.
 This is insipired by [MenuGen](https://karpathy.bearblog.dev/vibe-coding-menugen/) project by Karpathy.